Skip to contents

 alpha

-optional hyperparamater for exponential smoothing of the penalty strengths
+optional hyperparamater for exponential smoothing of the penalty strengths.

 For larger values smoother convergence is to be expected but the algorithm may need more iterations.